 As a responsible platform, we don’t want to be inviting investments from people who don’t fully understand the mechanics of risk and reward.
 Our business model is not, and has never been, dependent on catching the unsuspecting unawares.

 We actively seek people who understand that reward is an inter-related function of risk.
 As with the stock market, it generally follows that the higher the risk you take, the more chance there is of losing some or all of your money – but the higher the reward.
-However, athe fly half targets the flailing prop in midfield, sometimes a mismatch can lead to success.
+However, as the fly half targets the flailing prop in midfield, sometimes a mismatch can lead to success.
 In some instances, a surprisingly low LTV ratio can bring a double-digit reward.

 The key is information.
 Monitoring and reporting.
 The P2P “outlaws” that have gone by the wayside have largely been characterised by a lack of both.
 Anyone investing in a CapitalStackers scheme, on the other hand, will have access to an Aladdin’s cave of information on the deal, the developer, and all the peripheral contributing factors that explain the terms of the deal.
 Not just before they invest, but throughout the life of the deal.